Celiac Disease: When Gluten Becomes the Villain

 The exact cause of celiac disease is a complex interplay of genetic and environmental factors:

-1. Genetics: Celiac disease has a strong genetic component.
+1. Celiac disease has a strong genetic component.
 Individuals with certain genetic markers, specifically the HLA-DQ2 and HLA-DQ8 genes, are at an increased risk.
 However, not everyone with these genes develops celiac disease.

-2. Environmental Triggers: While genetics play a significant role, environmental factors also contribute to the development of celiac disease.
+2. While genetics play a significant role, environmental factors also contribute to the development of celiac disease.
 Factors such as the timing of gluten introduction in an infant’s diet and the amount of gluten consumed may influence disease onset.

 Diagnosing the Enemy: Unveiling Celiac Disease